 In spite of the church’s brokenness, American political and social division, the ways I perpetuate injustice through complacency instead of speaking up, and a host of personal struggles, I’ve been able to move forward into relationship with God.
 I’ve found a lot of life in Contemplative Christian practices including spiritual direction, Lectio Divina, and the Examen, which enlivened my faith after about a decade of treading water.
 I’m committed to regular prayer for the flourishing of Seattle, a Christian reimagination of the arts, and radical hospitality.
-I’ve attended a PCA church called Grace Seattle for the past 14 years, if you’re ever in our neck of the woods you’re very welcome.
+I’ve attended a Presbyterian church called Grace Seattle for the past 14 years, if you’re ever in our neck of the woods you’re very welcome.

 A little more about me: I grew up in Indiana with a Jewish father and an Italian Catholic mother.
 Both my parents converted to protestant Christianity in the 70s, the era of Christian scare movies like A Thief in the Night.
 While we regularly attend an evangelical church, I wasn’t particularly cloistered in evangelical culture and grew up listening to pop radio and watching campy thrillers.
 An only, introverted child in a loud family (our mottos were “welcome to the real world” and “never a dull moment”) I turned to books, wrote poems, and in high school found a hodgepodge group of arty friends who introduced me to the most important cassette of my young life.